libgamera/GAMERA/docs/main_page.md

-For questions and comments, feel free to write to `mischa.breuhaus@mpi-hd.mpg.de`
+For questions and comments, feel free to write to `breuhaus@cppm.in2p3.fr`